Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 As its name suggests, the Boundary Bay event takes place at Boundary Bay Park in South Delta (a.k.a.
 Tsawwassen).
 The park is beautiful and the path runs alongside the ocean.
 The terrain is mostly flat which makes running a bit easier.

-In 2023, there were four different routes available.
-The shorter options were 5 km and 10 km long.
-For more serious runners, there was also both a half and full marathon.
-In addition, groups of runners competed in a four-person marathon relay.
-The races started at about 8:30 am.
+In 2025 the 14th annual Boundary Bay Marathon happens on Sunday, November 2nd.
+There are four different routes available.
+The shorter options are 5 km and 10 km long.
+For more serious runners, there is both a half and full marathon.
+In addition, groups of runners can compete in a four-person marathon relay.
+The races start at about 8:30 am.

-Prices for the individual runs in 2023 ranged from $50 to $90 each, depending on which distance you selected.
-On the other hand, entering the four-person relay cost $180 to $210 per team.
+Prices for the individual runs in 2025 range from $50 to $90 each, depending on which distance you select.
+On the other hand, entering the four-person relay costs $200 to $260 per team.

 To learn more about the event, click Try Events Boundary Bay.

-For an idea of what the Boundary Bay event looks like, check out the following video.
+If you want an idea of what the Boundary Bay event looks like, then check out the following video.

 Vancouver Historic Half (in November)